centreon/centreon-documentation/en/integrations/centreon-ha/installation-2-nodes.md

 All the previous actions have to be applied to `@CENTRAL_MASTER_NAME@` and the exported files have to be copied to `@CENTRAL_SLAVE_NAME@`, for example with `rsync`:

 ```bash
 rsync -a /etc/centreon-broker/*json @CENTRAL_SLAVE_IPADDR@:/etc/centreon-broker/
 ```

+### Customizing poller reload command

+You may ignore that, but the central broker daemon has to be reloaded every time you update your central poller's configuration, hence the "Centreon Broker reload command" parameter in *Configuration > Pollers > Central*.

+As stated above, the centreon-broker processes will be divided into `cbd` (for RRD) and `cbd-sql` (for central broker) services.
+In this perspective, the service that needs to be reloaded is `cbd-sql` and not `cbd` any more.
+So you will have to set the "Centreon Broker reload command" parameter to `service cbd-sql reload`.

 ## System settings